-- The end of a Simpsons episode which was spoofing MMORPGs shows Marge's player character playing with the head of Moe's.
+- The end of The Simpsons episode which was spoofing MMORPGs shows Marge's player character playing with the head of Moe's.

 - Yet another "Treehouse of Horror" had the zombified bullies use Zombie!Principal Skinner's head like a hacky sack.

-- A deleted scene in "Treehouse of Horror IV" (which was eventually shown in "The Simpsons 138th Episode Spectacular") featured demons using Homer's head as a bowling ball when he spent the day in hell (which then cracked open against the pins and a note came out reading "I.O.U. one brain, signed God").
+- A deleted scene in "Treehouse of Horror IV" (which was eventually shown in "The Simpsons 138th Episode Spectacular") featured demons using Homer's head as a bowling ball when he spent the day in Hell (which then cracked open against the pins to reveal a note reading "I.O.U. one brain, signed God").